 Laser marks are produced by a laser beam operating under computer control.
 Typically, the only preparation required is to remove any potential contaminants and program the laser to make high quality marks.
 The part (or sheets of parts) are then placed under the laser at a relatively high speed and then marked based on very configurable program settings.

 By contrast, chemical etching takes longer because it requires much more prep work.
-That includes covering the part in a protective coating, which is then mechanically cut wherever the underlying material will be exposed to the etchant (typically acid).
+This includes covering the part in a protective coating, which is then mechanically cut wherever the underlying material will be exposed to the etchant (typically acid).
 The part is then bathed in the acid to produce the mark, after which the protective material and any acid residue are washed away.

 Light is an inherently more precise marking agent than inkjet (spraying ink on a surface), chemical etching, or mechanical cutting — achieving tolerances down to within 0.001’’ inches.
 That makes lasers very appropriate for applications like micro coding — i.e., marking very small product codes on very small parts, such as marking model numbers or logos on ceramic substrates used in electronics manufacturing.
 This factor is key, especially when combined with the next factor.

-Range of materials to be marked is one type of versatility.
-Others are the thinness of the material, the ability to handle intricate shapes (both of the part itself and the mark), and the size of the mark (as discussed under precision).
+Another advantage of using lasers for marking is that the marks tend to be highly versatile, especially when it comes to the range of materials that can be marked.
+Factors such as the thinness of the material, the ability to handle intricate shapes (both of the part itself and the mark), and the size of the mark (as discussed under precision) make laser marking a highly flexible way to achieve durable, quality marks.
 Lasers can mark a very wide range of materials, including: